As pre-primary rolls out, preschools face uncertainty — even closure

 For the last 18 years, Murphy ran a preschool program from her home in Chegoggin on the outskirts of Yarmouth.
 But this year, she lost six students when they registered for a new pre-primary program now being delivered in town by the Nova Scotia government.

 "It pretty much meant the world to me, basically, and it's still really hard to talk about," said Murphy.
-"It was my whole lifestyle really.
+"It was my whole life really.
 It's what I knew.
 It's just really hard."

 With her enrolment dwindling to only four students, Murphy said she had no other choice but to close.
 Breaking the news to her few remaining clients was tough.